 Not counting his marriage during his early-twenties, because for him it doesn’t count, this is his longest and first live-in relationship.
 I take credit for such an unusual occurrence in his midlife.
-Not because I’m so wonderful that no one can give me up, but because I actively connect with those I choose on levels others haven’t attempted with him.
+Not because I’m so wonderful that no one can give me up, but because I actively connect with those I choose on levels others haven’t attempted with them.
 He’s a difficult man, prone to deep withdrawal.
 I happen to be expert at drawing out people and wrapping myself around their core, which they both love and hate about me.

-Anything other than intense connectivity is a waste of my time, because my nature paradoxically tends toward solitude.
+Anything other than intense connectivity is a waste of my time, because paradoxically my nature tends toward solitude.